Easy Fruit Cobbler

 7. Bake the cobbler for 20 minutes.
 Reduce the oven temperature to 375°F, and bake for an additional 25 minutes, until the biscuits are golden and the filling is bubbly.
 (Be sure to bake until the biscuits are a deep golden brown, otherwise the biscuits in the center may be under-baked.)

-8. Store, covered, in the fridge for up to 5 days.
+8. Store leftover peach cobbler, covered, in the refrigerator for up to 5 days.

 Tips from our Bakers